sorend/jgrapht-sna/README.md

 JGraphT, Social Network Analysis addon
 ======================================

+!!
+NOT MAINTAINED -- please note, many of the algorithms here have been implemented in JGraphT since I created the library.
+Please check out JGraphT latest version before using any of this, thanks !!

 This library implements several algorithms used in social network analysis (SNA) on top of the JGraphT library [http://www.jgrapht.org/](http://www.jgrapht.org/).
 JGraphT is a Java library for Graphs.
 It supports generics, where nodes and edges can be of user-defined types.
 The intention is to support as many SNA-specific algorithms as possible.